 Speaking & Listening

-Whilst building on the language that children bring to school and showing respect for every child’s means of communication, staff develop children’s confidence, increase their vocabulary and use of expressive language as well as developing the children’s ability to listen and respond.
+Whilst building on the language that children bring to school and showing respect for every children's means of communication, staff develop children’s confidence, increase their vocabulary and use of expressive language as well as developing their ability to listen and respond.